Misza13/carrot/README.md

 you want older versions of mods to be installed.
 However, unlike during installation, the equivalent of `--upgrade` is "always on".

+#### `status` - display status of mod repository

+To see a summary of mod installation use:

+    carrot status

+This will display the following information:
+ - Number of mods installed
+ - How many of those are dependencies
+ - How many mods are disabled (following the `.disabled` convention)
+ - List mods whose file is missing (disabled or not)
+ - List mods whose file is corrupted (MD5 hash does not match the published one)

 #### Enabled/disabled mods

 Carrot does not store the enabled/disabled status of mods in `mods.json` and